Whitman Publishing: Coin and stamp collecting products

-By the mid-1930s Whitman began a line of “coin boards” that helped popularize the coin collecting hobby.
-Whitman’s Handbook of United States Coins was first published in 1942.
-The first edition of Whitman’s Guide Book of United States Coins (the “Red Book”) was published in 1946.
+By the mid-1930s Whitman began a line of "coin boards" that helped popularize the coin collecting hobby.
+A Handbook of United States Coins was first published in 1942.
+The first edition of A Guide Book of United States Coins (the "Red Book") was published in 1946.

 This started an expanding line of books aimed at numismatists.
 The line continued as Western was sold to Mattel in 1982, then was spun off and renamed Golden Books Family Entertainment.
 The new company sold Whitman Coin Products and other adult lines to St. Martin's Press.
 St. Martin's, in turn, sold Whitman Coin Products to the H. E. Harris company, another publisher that specialized in coin and postage stamp collecting materials.
 H. E. Harris was then renamed Whitman Publishing, which continues to produce primarily coin and postage stamp collecting books materials.

+The most successful title published by Whitman is A Guide Book of United States Coins.
+Popularly referred to as "The Red Book", the 2026 edition is the 79th annual in the series.
+Over 25 million copies have been sold since its first publication, with over 200,000 copies selling every year.

-Whitman operates the websites Coin Update, Mint News Blog and World Mint News Blog.
-Today, Whitman Publishing is owned by Anderson Press.
-As of 2017, Whitman was also publishing books on other topics in addition to the coin and postage stamp collecting materials and books.
+As of November 2023, Whitman Publishing is owned by CDN Publishing and operates under the global brand name of Whitman Brands.
+As of 2025, Whitman was also publishing books on other topics in addition to the coin and postage stamp collecting materials and books.

+Whitman hosts the Whitman Coins & Collectibles Expo at the Baltimore Convention Center three times a year.